-Create your very own DIY Memory Jar for the New Year, and have a simple and quick way of capturing those special little moments as they crop up throughout the year.
-When you get to the end of the year, you will love looking back and reminiscing (or even read them when you need a pick-me-up…).
+Create your very own Memory Jar, and have a simple and quick way of capturing those special little moments as they crop up throughout the year.
+When you get to the end of the year (or at any time really), you’ll love looking back and reminiscing.

 They are SO important to capture if possible because they are all too easy to forget if you don’t have a way to remember them – no matter how special a moment is.